- Staff Scientist, Laboratory of Endocrinology and Receptor Biology, NIDDK, NIH, 2006–Present

 - Ph.D., University of Leipzig, III.
 Medical Department/Endocrinology and Diabetes Branch, 2000

-We work on the development of an orally available thyrotropin receptor (TSHR) agonist for the diagnosis and treatment of thyroid cancer.
-Furthermore, we focus on the development of TSHR antagonists that might have potential for the treatment of Grave's disease, an autoimmune disease, and associated Grave's orbitopathy.
+We work on the development of orally available thyrotropin receptor (TSHR) agonists for the diagnosis and treatment of thyroid cancer.
+A major focus of our research program is also the development of TSHR antagonists that might have potential for the treatment of Graves' hyperthyroidism, an autoimmune disease, and associated Thyroid Eye Disease (TED).
+Our group studies also the molecular mechanisms involved in the pathogenesis of Graves' hyperthyroidism and TED with focus on crosstalk between the TSHR and the IGF1-receptor (IGF1R) and their downstream signaling cascades.

 TSH activates TSH receptors (TSHR), thereby stimulating the function of thyroid follicular cells (thyrocytes).
 This leads to the biosynthesis and secretion of thyroid hormones.
 Several thyroid pathologies are associated with TSHR, providing a strong argument for the design of small molecule ligands (SML).
 Our focus is the development of SMLs that agonize or antagonize the TSHR.

 rhTSH (Thyrogen®, Genzyme) has been used in the follow-up of patients with thyroid cancer to increase the sensitivity for detection of recurrent or metastatic disease. rhTSH, which is a heterodimeric 30 kilodalton glycoprotein, is difficult to produce and must be administered by injection.
-A small molecule TSHR agonist could produce the same beneficial effects as rhTSH but with greater ease of production and of oral administration.
+A small molecule TSHR agonist could produce the same beneficial effects as rhTSH but with greater ease of production and the benefit of oral administration.
 We developed a SML that is a full agonist at TSHR and has clinical potential.
 We are working on the further development of this agonist and its test in preclinical studies.
-Moreover, we use this agonist as a probe of the molecular mechanism of TSHR activation and to study TSHR function in cells in culture and in animal models.
+Moreover, we use this agonist as a probe to study the molecular mechanism of TSHR activation and function in cells in tissue culture and in animal models.

 Applying our Research

 Patients with thyroid cancer could benefit from the development of a drug-like small molecule TSHR agonist.
 An orally available small molecule TSHR agonist will be available to a much larger patient population worldwide than human recombinant TSH that needs to be injected.
-Patients with GD and GO could benefit from the development of a small molecule TSHR antagonist.
+Patients with Graves' hyperthyroidism and Thyroid Eye Disease could benefit from the development of a small molecule TSHR antagonist.

 Need for Further Study